YOUTH SOCCER LANDSCAPE

 Q: What does an average event day look like for a team and will we need hotel accommodations?

-A: NO HOTEL STAYS NEEDED!
+A: NO FORCED HOTEL STAY!
 Since each 'mini tourney' consists of each team playing two games, on one day, there is no need for any team to book a hotel room.
 Matches are scheduled to be played primarily between 10am and 6pm.
 Late event start times mean no team will have to leave home at 6am to make it for an 8am kick off.
 Early end times will allow all teams to get home at a reasonable hour even if they have a 2 hour drive time.
 Teams are scheduled in a manner that limits their amount of time on site, yet allows ample rest/recovery time between matches.
 The proper balance of convenience and safety.
 Each team will play a 2 slightly shortened regulation games, with a 1hr-2hr break between games.
 Meaning that a 'full event' for any team will consist of just 7hrs or less INCLUDING DRIVE TIME, compared to the 40+ hr time commitment required by standard tournaments.
+Teams that wish to join us from out of state, will certainly have the option to book hotel rooms with our housing partners, and 3 game format can be provided.

 Lack of Team Preparation: